Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Identity/README.md

 # HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Identity

-> [!WARNING]
-> This script is not tested.
-Only dryCoded! fieldMapping.json will be added after the release.

-> [!WARNING]
-> This script is for the new powershell connector.
-Make sure to use the mapping and correlation keys like mentionded in this readme.
-For more information, please read our [documentation](https://docs.helloid.com/en/provisioning/target-systems/powershell-v2-target-systems.html).

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.